End-user license agreement: United Kingdom

 The United Kingdom's National Consumer Council undertook a study published in 2008 which found issues with the way 17 major IT businesses had been using EULA's and asked the Office of Fair Trading to undertake an investigation.
 As of 2020, the enforceability of EULAs and provisions granting copyright of all derivative works to the developer has not been judicially tested in United Kingdom.

 United States

 Before the 1996 ProCD, Inc. v.
 Zeidenberg in the United States, shrinkwrap licenses were not held to be binding, but since then they often have been.
 In some shrinkwrap cases the customer was found not to have consented to the EULA and was therefore not bound by it.
 Clickwrap has been found generally to be enforceable—even when the license terms are provided after the sale.
-The enforceability of browserwrap is lower, but has been enforced in some cases where it can be proven that the user was presented with the terms of use and continued to use the website.
+The enforceability of browsewrap is lower, but has been enforced in some cases where it can be proven that the user was presented with the terms of use and continued to use the website.